Basaksehir: RB Leipzig's Champions League opponents with strong Erdogan links | DW | 19.10.2020

 1453: 'What is less is more valuable'

-The regulations don't appear to apply to the most prominent Basaksehir fan group, known as 1453 — the year of the Ottoman conquest of Constantinople and a date which still carries nationalistic undertones in Turkey.
+However, the regulations don't appear to apply to the most prominent Basaksehir fan group, known as "1453" – the year of the Ottoman conquest of Constantinople and a date which still carries nationalistic undertones in Turkey.

 Asked whether there is a political meaning behind the name, however, spokesman Burak insists that "the group has no specific political, religious or ethnic identity.
 This is our red line.
 When we come together in the stands, there is no other topic except our team."